-The Regional Water Board developed WQBELs for selenium and lead based upon Total Maximum Daily Loads (TMDLs).
-The TMDLs explicitly assign WLAs WRPs that discharge into specific reaches of the San Gabriel River .
+The Regional Water Board developed WQBELs for chloride, ammonia nitrogen, nitrate plus nitrite as nitrogen, nitrate as nitrogen and nitrite as nitrogen based upon Total Maximum Daily Loads (TMDLs).
+The TMDLs explicitly assign WLAs WRPs that discharge into specific reaches of the Santa Clara River.
 The Regional Water Board developed water quality-based effluent limitations for these pollutants in compliance with 40 CFR section 122.44(d)(1)(vii).

 In accordance with Section 1.3 of the SIP, the Regional Water Board conducted a reasonable potential analysis for each priority pollutant with an applicable criterion or objective to determine if a WQBEL is required in the permit.
 The Regional Water Board analyzed effluent data to determine if a pollutant in a discharge has a reasonable potential to cause or contribute to an excursion above a state water quality standard.
 For all parameters that demonstrate reasonable potential, numeric WQBELs are required.
 The RPA considers water quality criteria from the CTR and NTR, and when applicable, water quality objectives specified in the Basin Plan.
 To conduct the RPA, the Regional Water Board staff identified the maximum effluent concentration (MEC) and maximum background concentration in the receiving water for each constituent, based on data provided by the Permittee.
-The monitoring data cover the period from July 2009 to September 2013.
+The monitoring data cover the period from July 2009 to June 2014.